lambdista/config/config-docs/src/mdoc/README.md

 libraryDependencies += "com.lambdista" %% "config" % "0.8.0"
 ```

-Only Scala 2.13.x is supported.
+Only Scala 2.13.x versions are supported.

 Ok, let's see the typical usage scenarios.
 As a use case consider the following configuration, unless otherwise specified: